fuzz/remote/README.markdown

 ## Contributing

-PRs that remove a company or “downgrades” one to a less permissive proximity (`Ddo` -> `Dma`, say) will be rejected unless they come from am employee of that company.
+PRs that remove a company or “downgrade” one to a less permissive proximity (`Ddo` -> `Dma`, say) will be rejected unless they come from am employee of that company.
 This is to prevent folks from trying to modify a company’s status because they are unable to find a current supporting job listing.